9elements/min-max-calculator/src/components/Info/Info.md

 Sometimes you don’t need a whole token system but a single interpolation between two values in a viewport range.
 That’s why we created this tool to help you with just that.

-**Bonus:** You may use negative values for the min-value.
+**Bonus:** You can use negative values for the min-value.
 That may be needed in rare situations for margins or absolute positioning.